Ks-foundation/kdcp-cli/README.md

 # kdcp-cli
-an simple climtool for devs
+an simple cli tool for devs